 - Wool sweater or fleece jacket

 - Toiletries - tp, diaper rash cream, hand sanitizer

 - Towel (lightweight to enhance quick drying, like the PackTowl)

 - Pocket knife or Leatherman (pliers and other tools are handy)

 - Lightweight lock and cable (optional – not a U-lock)

 - Water carrying bladders or containers — at least 1 US gallon capacity

 - Basic first-aid kit with ibuprofen, tylenol, allergy meds, and emergency phone numbers

 - Nylon cord

-- Water filter (if potable water is unavailable)
+- Water filter or tabs (if potable water is unavailable)